 Students will receive a 10 minute break daily between 2nd and 3rd period.
 This break is an incentive for students to complete their class work and homework on a daily basis, as well as encourage them to be in class on time every day.
-Excessive tardiness to class, poor behavior, and general violations to school code of conduct may result in the cancelation of break.
-The Principal of the school shall then make a determination on when Break may be reinstated.
+Those students who are tardy to a class or who do not complete their homework will miss break the following day.
+An accumulation of 10 days of missed break will result in 2 days of In- School Suspension.

-TESTING PROGRAMS ( Policy 4.700)
+TESTING PROGRAMS (Policy 4.700)